ogs22/cookbook/glossary/mmI.md

-The symbol for megametres, ie units of one million metres.
+The symbol for megametres, i.e. units of one million metres.